 File integrity monitoring software is among the most critical PCI-DSS compliance requirements for the health of a security program.
 As complex configurations and networks change, it's possible to become non-compliant with PCI standards in a matter of minutes.

 Your organization's network is dynamic, which is why organizations today need solutions that work in real time to measure and eliminate security risks.
 However, before you invest in compliance and protection, it's important to understand the basics of what file integrity monitoring is and how it works.

 File Integrity Monitoring

-What Does a Best-of-Class File Integrity Monitoring Tool Do?
+What Does a File Integrity Monitoring Tool Do?

 Before we take a deep dive into the backend of FIM, we'll briefly address what a high-end FIM solution provides to end users, who are typically security professionals.
 By focusing on the benefits of file integrity monitoring, we'll examine the role it can play in your organization and how it can affect your security objectives.

 - IT Environment Monitoring: Depending on your FIM solution, you gain the ability to either monitor files or the entirety of your IT environment.
 This may include the state of your: